3. Get What’s Coming To You

 Help to Save

 It is linked to your bank account and uses an algorithm to work out how much you can save and redirects small amounts of money, with your permission, to a Barclays saving account.
-The standard app begins with 0% interest, but UKEdChat has secured a starting rate of 2% for our readers for a year.
-That’s already more than many interest rates you will find on the high street.
 Once the bank account is linked, the app will ask for a code.
-Enter the code EDCHAT2 to get the bonus.
-You can earn up to 5% interest for referring others (such as the multiple accounts you might wish to open like those featured above).
+Enter the code 5XOPQQ (<that a zero) to get the bonus – at time of writing this is £10.
 You can also manually add funds to Chip and get your money almost instantly when you want it.
+This is great for creating a separate ‘pot’ for painlessly saving up for something like a holiday.

 Placing your money to maximise returns can take a while when starting out and having a safe and easily accessible place to hold money which is otherwise not earning interest is essential so you have time to research and to take your time over decisions.
 Premium Bonds are one of the safest investment you can make, as they are backed by the government.
 While the prizes equate to an approximate ‘interest rate’ of around 1.40%, they are tax-free, and you can get your money back in around 3 days when needed.
 Plus, your numbers may come up and you could win a million pounds or at least a few £25 payouts over a year.